 Q. What are my employer tax responsibilities?

 A. The employer must match the amount of Social Security and Medicare withheld from each payroll check.
 This "match" is 7.65% of the employee's gross wages.
 The employer also pays federal and state unemployment insurance taxes.
 In some situations, additional state or local taxes will be due.
-Total employer taxes typically run about 10-12% of an employee's gross wage.
+Total employer taxes typically run about 9-12% based on an employee's gross wage.

 Q. Are there other employer requirements?